mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 40:20

 Karmic life is completely beyond your speculation, your understanding.
 Why am I Japanese?
 I don’t know.
 Completely, I don’t know.
 I know pretty well that I am Japanese, because I know my parents and my grandparents; but I don’t know why I am Japanese.
 Why were you born as American?
 You don’t know either.
 You can explain that you know why, but that explanation is really just a speck of dust, don’t you think so?
-Because you don’t now, exactly.
+Because you don’t know, exactly.

 So you have to really understand human life for long range.
 At that time whatever makes you think how [stinky] you are, how great you are, that is completely beyond criticism or evaluation, judgement.
 All you have to do is, just to totally accept and take care of that aspect of human life.

 From this point, *[unintelligible]* the whip.
 You need a whip.
 Shall I touch just a hair?
 Shall I touch the skin, shall I touch the bone and the muscles?
 That’s alright; this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.

-If you really understand this karmic life, karmic life turns into [Buddha](glossary#buddha)’s life.
+If you really understand this karmic life, karmic life turns into [Buddha's](glossary#buddha) life.
 You can really accept it.
 To accept is not just to accept it at random; you have to accept, and next, you have to take care of your life in a *positive* way.

 That is the meaning of a whip.
 Or of practice, [constant] effort.
 Human effort is a sort of energy so that you can keep your life as a Buddha.